MarcinKilarski/Website-Audit/seo.md

 The number of backlinks from each domain also have a significant impact on your website.
 However, each additional link after the first one will not have as great an impact on your site ranking.
 You should always welcome genuine links from respected websites.
 However, avoid having backlinks on a high number of low quality pages, forum threads or blog comments of the same site as this may raise a red flag to Google.

-Additionally, paying for or exchanging site-wide ‘dofollow’ links, which pass authority and help you rank higher, is also frowned upon as this indicates to the search engines that you are trying to manipulate your ranking.
+Additionally, paying for or exchanging site-wide ‘dofollow' links, which pass authority and help you rank higher, is also frowned upon as this indicates to the search engines that you are trying to manipulate your ranking.
 Search engines could then review your site and all backlinks to determine whether forbidden practices are being used to provide you with an unfair advantage.
 This can lead to manual penalties being applied to your site or some of your pages.

 ### 7.3.
 Link Targeting